dailystory/docs/articles/changelog/2020/september.md

 ## September 11, 2020
 * bug with task association api
 * Add support for RSS driven emails
+* add RssEmail into handle bars compile for emails

 ## September 10, 2020
 * Bug with callback on file manager - needs to get reset